villekf/OMEGA-doc/docs/source/technical.rst

 Image reconstruction
 --------------------

-The image reconstruction phase has been divided into four separate types that are referred as implementations.
-Along with these four implementations, each implementation has two different modes of working, one with a precomputation phase and one without.
-When the precomputation option is selected, a separate phase needs to be completed before the image reconstruction which determines the valid LORs, i.e. LORs that intersect the FOV (see above).
-This phase determines the indices of those LORs that intersect the FOV and also determines the number of voxels each of these valid LORs traverse (required for implementation 1).
-While sinogram data may not have any non-valid LORs, raw data often has significant amount of them.
-As such, the precomputation phase should increase the speed of the reconstruction phase as non-valid LORs are never investigated.
-This should make even cases with no non-valid LORs slightly faster due to lack of LOR validation, but the effect is greater with raw data.
-However, due to ﬂoating point rounding eﬀects the precomputation phase needs to be different when computing either implementation 1 or 4 (CPU) or 2 or 3 (OpenCL) as the ﬁrst two are computed in double precision (64-bit) while the last two are in single precision (32-bit).
+The image reconstruction phase has been divided into five separate types that are referred as implementations.
+Note that Python only uses implementation 2.
+By default implementation 1 (CPU) is double precision (64-bit) and 2, 3, 5 (OpenCL), and 4 (CPU) are in single precision (32-bit).
+Implementation 4 can also use double precision with ``options.useSingles = false``.
+While MATLAB R2025a supports single precision sparse matrices, the support for those have not been validated for implementation 1.

 All four implementations are explained here separately in the following sections.
 The matrix-free formulation is explained in more detail after